haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-05-Observer Pattern.md

 ### Consequence

-Decouple subject with observers.
+Decoupled the subject with observers.
 You can introduce new observer without having to change the subject (and vice versa).

-Note that the observers are notified in random order.
+Note that here the observers are notified in random order.

 ### Implementation

+Here we take the weather station as an example.
+Once the weather data produced, the different dashboards will be notified and updated.

 ```c#
 public interface ISubject